dac067/dac067.github.io/_posts/2020-08-07-Letterpress.markdown

 I recently bought an antique Baltimore Sigwalt Number 10 letterpress / printing press off Ebay.

+The chase is quite small, so I am currently using it to print my business cards for Etsy.

 ![post-image]({{site.url}}/assets/letterpress2.jpg)

 It was pretty rusted, but I restored it by soaking it in a vinegar bath and repainting with primer and enamel.